Ravitejanaga/Linear-Regression-Bike-Sharing-Assignment/Linear-Regression-Bike-Sharing-Assignment/README.md.md

-# Linear-Regression-Bike-Sharing-Case Study
+# Linear-Regression-Bike-Sharing-Assignment

-> In this Case study we need to build a model for the prediction of demand for shared bikes.
+> In this Assignment we need to build a model for the prediction of demand for shared bikes.

 ## Table of Contents